Picture Books for Hispanic Heritage Month (Latinx, Latine, Latino/a)

-National Hispanic and Latine Heritage Month honors the cultures and contributions of Hispanic and Latino Americans beginning September 15 and continuing to October 15 continuing this year (2021) as it has since 1989.
-It’s an opportunity, just like Black History Month or Asian American Pacific Islander Month, to intentionally celebrate and learn more about the Hispanic and Latine cultures from 21 Spanish-speaking countries.
+National Hispanic and Latinx Heritage Month honors the cultures and contributions of Hispanic and Latinx Americans beginning September 15 and continuing to October 15 continuing this year (2021) as it has since 1989.
+It’s an opportunity, just like Black History Month or Asian American Pacific Islander Month, to intentionally celebrate and learn more about the Hispanic and Latinx cultures from 21 Spanish-speaking countries.

 If you’re a teacher, librarian, or parent of an elementary school-age kid or preschool-age child, what activities can you do to celebrate your own culture or teach your children more about the rich cultures of the Spanish-speaking countries?
 Here’s a list of ideas to get you started.

 1. Start with a Book

 Use the book list below to get started sharing stories about characters who have Latine heritage and some of these stories, include words in Spanish which kids love.